This Thor Love and Thunder-themed smartphone is the epitome of cheap tie-ins

 Analysis: not exactly a huge redesign

-Sometimes, when we see pop-culture versions of Android phones, they have some interesting redesigns - the Naruto version of the Realme GT Neo 3 was bright orange and blue, for example.
+Sometimes, when we see pop-culture versions of Android phones, they have some interesting redesigns - the Dragonball version of the Realme GT Neo 3 was bright orange and blue, for example.

 So what's special about the Thor: Love and Thunder version?
 Uh - absolutely nothing.
 The phone included in the pack is the Nitro Blue one which is already readily available on sale.